pascalvanderheiden/azd-ais-lza/README.md

 > Deployment of Azure Redis Cache can take up to 30 minutes.

 > [!NOTE]
-> Deployment of App Service Environment v3 can take up to 30 minutes.
+> Deployment of App Service Environment v3 can take up to 3 hours!

 ### 3. Environment variables

 In the azd template, we automatically set an environment variable for your current IP address.
-During deployment, this allows traffic from your local machine to the App Service Environment for deploying Logic Apps and Function Apps.
+During deployment, this allows traffic from your local machine to the Storage Account for deploying Logic Apps and Function Apps.
 If you want to use a different IP address, you can set the MY_IP_ADDRESS environment variable.

 ```shell
 azd env set MY_IP_ADDRESS '<your-ip-address>'